-- Work with the health care team
+- Working with the health care team

 - Preparing for the doctor’s appointment

-- Managing finances
+- Managing medications

-- Manage pain
+- Managing pain

-Work with the health care team
+Working with the health care team

 The team will discuss the needs of the person with cancer and recommend the best treatment.
 They may also refer the person to other specialists to ensure all aspects of their care are covered.